jspinak/brobot/docs/docs/pattern-creation-tools.md

 ## Summary

 For optimal pattern matching:
-1. **Use Windows Snipping Tool or SikuliX IDE** - 100% similarity guaranteed
+1. **Use OS native screenshot tools** - Windows Snipping Tool, macOS Screenshot, or Linux Screenshot tools
-2. **Keep default Brobot configuration** - Already optimized for these tools
+2. **Keep default Brobot configuration** - JAVACV_FFMPEG for runtime capture
 3. **Save patterns as PNG** - Avoid compression artifacts
 4. **Organize patterns by state** - Easier maintenance

-The default Brobot configuration is already optimized for the best pattern creation tools.
-Simply create your patterns with Windows Snipping Tool or SikuliX IDE, and they'll work perfectly with Brobot's pattern matching system.
+**Key insight**: Clean, artifact-free patterns from native OS tools match better during runtime than patterns captured with the same tool used for runtime capture.
+This counterintuitive result occurs because noise and artifacts compound when present in both pattern and runtime images.